 Moving is the perfect opportunity to reassess everything we own.
 In short, who wants to pack and move clutter we don’t use?
 If your movers charge by the hour, donating unused items beforehand is just one more way to save money during a move, let alone saving you time.

 On the other hand, let’s say you’re downsizing or you inherit your parents’ house.
 That additional ‘stuff’ can seem endless and daunting.
-Donating household items to charity is one way to declutter and destress.
+Donating household items like clothing or used furniture to charity is one way to declutter and destress.
 In fact, several charities offer free donation pick up or drop off.

 Choosing a charity might be simple.
 You could select the first organization that can pick up large furniture for free.
 However, some people have more personal reasons for choosing a charity.
 Your donation could be more meaningful if your items benefit a cause that is dear to your heart.